Creating a Chrysler PCM/ECU Simulator

 What is left?

-The prototype code is in progress and currently available on my Github account.
+The prototype code is a messy work in progress and not yet currently available.
 At the moment it can send the full set of engine related status messages across the CCD bus.
 It does not support reading messages from the CCD bus and for my project I do not plan on implementing that for now.
 Basic CAN bus implementation is in work along with communication testing with a Haltech ECU.
 Ultimately I would like to work the code into a middleware style implementation to support easy I/O multicast across multiple configured buses.
 The very far future would be a build system to generate he necessary header file to configure buses, vehicle platform, and module support.

 Not long after writing the initial draft of this post and publishing my work on various Jeep and Chrysler forums I was contacted by a community member who that found that the Society of Automotive Engineers had an archived copy of the “Chrysler Collision Detection (C²D™) Bus Interface, Integrated Circuit User Manual”.
 Available at a cost, but this person was kind enough to provide me a free copy.
 If I had this sooner this initial step of the project would have been much easier.